![]() |

 keep them within gun range for pheasants or forest grouse.
 It

 is that delicate balance of in We prefer an intense, stylish point with a high head and tail.
-A strong point instinct is a requirement for dogs that are required to hold birds when they several hundred yards away or out of sight from their handler.
+A strong pointing instinct is necessary for dogs that are required to hold birds when they several hundred yards away or out of sight from their handler.

 |